MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/get-started-tutorial-1-prepare-your-environment.md

 ---
 # Prepare your environment for the Azure CLI

-{opening paragraph}

-In this tutorial, you learn how to:
+Welcome to the Azure CLI!
+You have chosen a tool that will allow you to create, update, and delete Azure resources from a command-line.
+In this tutorial, you will onboard with the Azure CLI and learn how to complete the following tasks:

 > [!div class="checklist"]
 >
 > * Prepare your environment to use the Azure CLI
 > * Change a script to run in both Bash and PowerShell
 > * Store command output in a variable (`--query`)
-> * Get a value from a file
+> * Get a value from a file and store it in a variable
 > * Use interactive commands (az `interactive`, `scenario`, `next` and `find`)
 > * Get error details (`--debug` and azPS error handling, where is my log?)
 > * Find examples for a specific commands (ref content, conceptual index, sample index)